bsugg/ST502Project1/README.md

 1. Download the `project1gifGuide.RMD` and `binom95CI.RData` files, and preferably store them together in the same directory.

-2. Open the `.RMD` file in R and install any packages in the `setup` code chunk, if not installed already.
+2. Open the `.RMD` file in R and install any packages in the `setup` code chunk that are not installed already.

 3. Navigate to the *Data Load* section of the `.RMD` file, and ensure the path of the current working directory is set to the location of the downloaded `.RData` file.

-4. Knit the `.RMD` file, and then find the four generated GIFs in the current working directory.
+4. Knit the `.RMD` file and subsequently find the four generated GIFs in the current working directory.

 Enjoy!